TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Introduction

 To effectively structure such domain-specific information, researchers have proposed data, benchmarks and methods for IE in various domains, including finance \cite{hamad2024fire}, material science \cite{cheung2024polyie}, medicine \cite{romero2025insightbuddy} and humanitarian crisis response \cite{fekih2022humset}.
 Although LLMs have become ubiquitous, it has been shown that using off-the-shelf LLMs for domain-specific IE is not an optimal approach \cite{pang2024uncovering,farzi2024get,dagdelen2024structured}.
 Therefore, there is a need for domain-specific IE applications.

-In this work, we propose TextMine: the first dataset, evaluation framework and pipeline for IE for the HMA domain.
+In this work, we propose TextMineX: the first dataset, evaluation framework and pipeline for IE for the HMA domain.
 The task is to extract information from HMA reports in the form of (subject, relation, object)-triples, thus creating structured knowledge for the HMA domain (Fig.~\ref{fig:triple}).
+The application provides demining technical information in the form of knowledge triples that can be stored, shared, and queried across demining agencies.
 Prior data and benchmarks \citep[\emph{inter alia}]{mihindukulasooriya2023text2kgbench} rely on toy data schemas (i.e., ontologies), which limits their applicability to the complex and specialized HMA documents.
-By contrast, we created the data in collaboration with the Cambodian Mine Action Center (CMAC).
+By contrast, we utilized the publicly available technical reports from our collaborator Cambodian Mine Action Centre (CMAC).
 CMAC has been initiated by the UN more than 30 years ago, is one of the world's most experienced and effective demining organizations.
 Its collaborations within the UN and the Geneva International Centre for Humanitarian Demining (GICHD), ensure that the data is useful in real-world HMA applications beyond Cambodia~\cite{MonitorCambodia2023, UNDPCambodia2021}.
 While there is evidence that ontology-guided methods are effective \citep{cauter2024ontology}, they are limited to single-sentence inputs and overlook context-level reasoning.
-TextMine addresses this gap by enabling context-level reasoning, while aggregating a set of HMA-related ontologies.
-Finally, no framework is bias-aware, which might distort the evaluation results, a gap that TextMine also addresses.
+TextMineX addresses this gap by enabling context-level reasoning, while aggregating a set of HMA-related ontologies.
+Finally, no framework is bias-aware, which might distort the evaluation results, a gap that TextMineX also addresses.

+To sum up, our contributions are: \circled{1} \textbf{Data:} we introduce a curated dataset, curated ontology and annotated ground-truth data for humanitarian demining operations, systematically categorizing operational entities and relationships. \circled{2} \textbf{Evaluation:} We evaluate extracted triples against our annotated dataset and introduce a bias-aware LLM-as-Judge framework for reference-free scoring.
+Experiments on closed and open LLMs show that position bias skews rankings.